| Home |

 |

 mounted the new motor coupling.
-Note that the end of the motor shaft is
+Note that two sides of the motor shaft are

 flush with the inside face of the motor coupling.
 Click the picture for a